globocom/vault/README.md

 # Vault
-Admin webapp for Openstack's Keystone and Swift
+Admin webapp for Openstack's Keystone and Swift.

 ### Short description
 Manage users and tenants on your Keystone service.